GuruSR/Watchy_GSR/README.md

 Bin folder contains the current bin that you can use esptool (.py or .exe) to install the current bin to the Watchy.

-src folder contains a universal (Arduino & PlatformIO) setup for compilation, instrutions on how to get it to compile are in the src folder.
+src folder contains a universal (Arduino & PlatformIO) setup for compilation, instructions on how to get it to compile are in the src folder.

 Needed libraries:  Arduino, ArduinoOTA and Watchy base.